Constraint Validation API Deep Dive

 }

-The mapping between declarative markup and DOM properties is bidirectional.
-Modifying an attribute via setAttribute() or direct property assignment triggers an immediate re-evaluation of the corresponding ValidityState flag.
-Type coercion is handled natively: numeric inputs parse strings to number, date inputs parse to Date-compatible strings, and pattern matching operates against the raw string value.
+The mapping is live and bidirectional.
+Reassigning an attribute via setAttribute() or a direct property triggers immediate re-evaluation of the corresponding flag, with native type coercion: numeric inputs parse strings to numbers, date inputs to date-comparable strings, and pattern matches against the raw string.

 isValid: boolean;